armando2006vz/hawaii-business-reviews-analysis/README.md

 **p-value:** `.009`

-We conclude that the distribution of customer review ratings differs across business price levels with p-value less than `.05`.
+Since the p-value is less than the significance level of 0.05, we reject the null hypothesis.
+This most likely suggests that the distribution of customer review ratings differs across business price levels.

-This is effective in answering our main research question as this will show across all reviews that ratings are affected by the price level that the reviewed business is.
+Furthermore, this helps answer our main research question because it provides evidence that review ratings are not distributed the same way across each price level.
+However, this does not mean that price level causes higher or lower ratings, since a hypothesis test cannot prove a causal relationship.
+Instead, the result suggests that there is an association between business price level and customer review ratings.

 <iframe
 src="assets/hypothesis-test-distribution.html"